Palantir: U.S. military, intelligence, and police

 Palantir Gotham is used by counter-terrorism analysts at offices in the United States Intelligence Community and United States Department of Defense, fraud investigators at the Recovery Accountability and Transparency Board, and cyber analysts at Information Warfare Monitor (responsible for the GhostNet and the Shadow Network investigation).
-Gotham was used by fraud investigators at the Recovery Accountability and Transparency Board, a former US federal agency which operated from 2009 to 2015.

-Other clients as of 2013 included DHS, NSA, FBI, the Marine Corps, the Air Force, Special Operations Command, West Point, the Joint IED Defeat Organization and Allies.
-However, at the time the United States Army continued to use its own data analysis tool.
-Also, according to TechCrunch, "The U.S. spy agencies also employed Palantir to connect databases across departments.
+Gotham was used by fraud investigators at the Recovery Accountability and Transparency Board, a former U.S. federal agency which operated from 2009 to 2015.
+Other clients as of 2013 included DHS, NSA, FBI, the U.S. Marine Corps, the U.S. Air Force, U.S. Special Operations Command, West Point, the Joint IED Defeat Organization, and Allies.
+The U.S. Army continued to use its own data analysis tool.
+According to TechCrunch, "The U.S. spy agencies also employed Palantir to connect databases across departments.
 Before this, most of the databases used by the CIA and FBI were siloed, forcing users to search each database individually.
 Now everything is linked together using Palantir."

 U.S. military intelligence used the Palantir product to improve its ability to predict locations of improvised explosive devices in its war in Afghanistan.
-A small number of practitioners reported it was more useful than the United States Army's Program of Record, the Distributed Common Ground System (DCGS-A).
+Field practitioners in Afghanistan reported that Palantir's analytical capabilities provided better support than the U.S. Army's Program of Record, the Distributed Common Ground System (DCGS-A), though adoption remained limited across the theater.
 Congressman Duncan D. Hunter complained of United States Department of Defense obstacles to its wider use in 2012.

-Palantir has also been reported to be working with various U.S. police departments, for example accepting a contract in 2013 to help the Northern California Regional Intelligence Center build a controversial license plates database for California.
-In 2012 New Orleans Police Department partnered with Palantir to create a predictive policing program.
+Palantir has also been reported to be working with various U.S. police departments, for example accepting a contract in 2013 to support the Northern California Regional Intelligence Center in developing a license plate reader database.
+Civil liberties organizations raised concerns about potential mass surveillance and privacy implications.
+In 2012, the New Orleans Police Department partnered with Palantir to create a predictive policing program.